trevor-atlas/trevor-atlas/posts/integrating_velocity.md

 ---
 layout: post
-title:  "Integrating VelocityJS"
+title: Integrating VelocityJS
-date: '2014-10-05'
+date: 2014-10-05
-categories: web javascript ui/ux design
+tags:
+  - javascript
+draft: true
 ---

 Seeing recent trends with animation and how they increase overall esthetic and engagement is really cool.
 I love that the web is finally reaching a stage where animations and content live together natively.